abusufian-git/Threat-Modelling-on-a-real-project/README.md

 by `user_id`. **No SQL injection, RCE, or LFI was found in the code paths reviewed.**

-That said, three issues rated **Critical** were found, and two of them are not theoretical — they're live in the exact files you uploaded:

 1. **A real Gmail address and app password are committed in `.env` and `config/email-credentials.php`.**